-After enjoying the beauty of this special campsite and a nutritious breakfast, we begin hiking on a shortcut trail above the village of Huayllabamba.
+After enjoying a nutritious breakfast, we begin hiking on a shortcut trail above the village of Huayllabamba.
 We register at the Park’s 2nd control station (now in the protected area) to continue on an ascending trail with increasingly rewarding views.
-We will hike through an interesting cloud forest of native trees before we reach our lunch spot at “Llullucchapampa”.
-We have lunch enjoying views of the far away Huayllanay Glacier on the opposite side of the valley below.
-Energized with lunch we will slowly gain altitude and tackle our highest pass known as “Warmiwañusta” or Dead Woman’s Pass (4,200 meters above sea level).
-We’ll want to take time for a rest and shoot the classical pictures before we begin descending a winding trail to reach our campsite at Pacaymayu about 1 ½ hours away down in the valley.
+Later, we hike through an interesting cloud forest of native trees before we reach our lunch spot at “Llullucchapampa”.
+We have lunch enjoying views of the far away Huayllanay Glacier.
+Energized with lunch we will tackle the high pass known as “Warmiwañusta” or Dead Woman’s Pass (4,200 meters above sea level).
+We’ll slowly ascend towards the high pass taking deep breaths while rewarded with spectacular views.
+We reach the pass, take time for a rest and the classical pictures before we begin descending to reach our campsite at Pacaymayu about 1 ½ hours away in valley.
+B, L, D.

 Total distance: 11 km (6,84 miles)